bigcode-project/bigcode-evaluation-harness/leaderboard/README.md

 To run the evaluation, we first generate the code solutions for the target tasks on GPUs, then execute the code on a docker container (only cpus are needed).

 ### 2- Generation
 Below are the instruction for generating the code solutions sequentially or in parallel with slurm.
-You might need to reduce the batch size for some models or change the precision based on your device.
+You might need to reduce the batch size for some models, change the precision based on your device or change max_length to 1024 for some tasks based on your tokeniser.
 ```bash
 # after activating env and setting up accelerate...
 langs=(py js java cpp swift php d jl lua r rkt rs)